karlonovak/shizzle/README.md

 # Shizzle #

-Shizzle is a simple, opinionated, high-performance REST library using Jackson for JSON serialization and Netty for HTTP transport.
+Shizzle is an __example of__ a simple, opinionated REST library using Jackson for JSON serialization and Netty for HTTP transport.
+Not intended for public purpose since limited in functionalities.

 ```java
 SslConfig sslConfig = SslConfig.selfSigned();